 Auto-generated topic channels

-Common questions about auto-generated channelsHow does YouTube determine when to create an auto-generated channel?
+Common questions about topic channelsHow does YouTube determine when to create an auto-generated channel?

-An auto-generated channel is created when YouTube algorithmically identifies a topic to have a significant presence on the site.
+An auto-generated channel is created when we identify a topic to have a significant presence on the site.
 If a topic doesn't have an auto-generated channel, it may be because:

 - There are only a few videos on the topic.

-- There aren't many watch views for videos in this topic.
+- There aren't many views for videos in this topic.

-- The videos in the topic don't meet our quality threshold.
+- The videos in the topic don't meet YouTube's quality threshold.